 No, you are never too old to play with LEGOs.

 One of the most popular kids’ toys of the past 30 years, LEGOs have a number of benefits for children, including motor skills development and enhanced creativity and concentration.
-But some of the benefits, like reduced anxiety and increased patience, are age agnostic.
-Adults who spend all day glued to laptops (particularly in a virtual working environment) could really use a tactile, screen-free outlet to reduce stress and harness creativity.
-Other analog pastimes like records, coloring books, cassettes and film cameras have already made a steady comeback, surely this is society’s answer to digital fatigue.
+But LEGOs have an age-agnostic appeal, especially for adults who spend all day glued to laptops.
+If you could really use a tactile, screen-free outlet to reduce stress and harness creativity, then we highly recommend these Star Wars LEGO sets for adults.
+After all, analog pastimes such as vinyl records, coloring books, cassettes and film cameras have made a steady comeback, and surely this is society’s answer to digital fatigue.

 The choice is yours, young Padawan.
 May the Force be with you.